Chicken Instant Pot Recipes Recipes

 Instructions

 • Add the chicken on top and lock the lid.
-Make sure the valve points to sealed.
+Make sure the valve points are sealed.

-• Cook for 10 minutes on High Pressure, once the IP beeps, do a 10-minute Natural Pressure Release.
+• Cook for 10 minutes on high pressure, and once the IP beeps, do a 10-minute natural pressure release.
 Carefully release the remaining pressure and open the lid.

 • Preheat oven Broil.

-• Gently, using kitchen tongs transfer the chicken to a baking pan that has been sprayed with olive oil or lined with parchment paper.
+• Using kitchen tongs, gently transfer the chicken to a baking pan that has been sprayed with olive oil or lined with parchment paper.

 • Brush the chicken with olive oil or melted butter.
 You can also use some of the cooking sauce.

 • Broil for 5-10 minutes under the hot broil or until the chicken is golden-brown.
-Watch it closely to not burn it.
+Watch it closely so as not to burn it.

 • In the meantime, if the tomato sauce is too thin, you can cook it on Sauté for 20 minutes, stirring occasionally, until it reduces.

-• Or mix 2 tablespoons of water with 2 tablespoons of cornstarch until fully combined and add the slurry to the sauce with the Instant Pot on Sauté.
+• Or mix two tablespoons of water with two tablespoons of cornstarch until thoroughly combined, and add the slurry to the sauce in the Instant Pot on Sauté.
 Cook for 5-10 minutes, until the sauce thickens.

 Nutrition Facts